Bibliotheca Arabica – Team: About Us

 Boris Liebrenz studied history and Arabic philology at Leipzig University and is a research fellow at the Bibliotheca Arabica project.
 His many publications explore documentary and manuscript sources from several eras, from early Arabic papyri to 18th-century merchant letters.
 In 2016, Liebrenz’s PhD thesis was published as Die Rifāʽīya aus Damaskus: Eine Privatbibliothek im osmanischen Syrien und ihr kulturelles Umfeld (Leiden: Brill) and was awarded the Annemarie Schimmel Research Prize in 2017.
 Recent projects include an edited volume The History of Books and Collections through Manuscript Notes (special issue of the Journal of Islamic Manuscripts, 2018), and a forthcoming edition and study of an Aleppine weaver’s notebook (with Kristina Richardson, to appear in the Bibliotheca Islamica series of the Orient Institut Beirut).
 After postdoctoral positions in Bonn, Berlin, and New York City, Liebrenz returned to Leipzig and the Bibliotheca Arabica and is working on the micro-historical sub-project Libraries between the Mamluk and Ottoman Era.
 His commitment, as well as his passion, is to unearth the history of manuscripts and collections, and to identify the people and institutions connected with them, through the wide variety of manuscript notes.
 In the coming years, he will continue to enlarge and publish his considerable collection of these documents.
 He is responsible for the research module On the reception and collection of Arabic literatures (Micro-Perspective).

-Nadine Löhr is a doctoral researcher at the Bibliotheca Arabica project and a research associate at Communities of Knowledge at the Ludwig-Maximilians-University, Munich.
+Nadine Löhr was doctoral researcher at the Bibliotheca Arabica project (2020-2023) and a research associate at Communities of Knowledge at the Ludwig-Maximilians-University, Munich.
 Previously she worked as a coordinator for the DAAD multilateral Higher Education Dialogue Violence, Forced Migration and Exile: Trauma in the Arab World and Germany.
 Since 2017 she has been working as a research assistant at Ptolemaeus Arabus et Latinus (Bavarian Academy for Sciences and Humanities), where one of her tasks is preparing descriptions of Arabic manuscripts for the project’s catalogue.
 Her research focuses on the study of astronomical and astrological manuscripts and the ownership statements and marginal annotations contained within them.
 Her PhD thesis focuses on the dissemination and reception of the Arabic versions of Ptolemy’s Tetrabiblos and its commentaries, investigating the social and literary history of the most authoritative and influential text on astrology, based on manuscripts from the 11th to the 19th century.

-Edin Muftić is a doctoral researcher at the Bibliotheca Arabica project.
+Edin Muftić was a doctoral researcher at the Bibliotheca Arabica project (2020-2022).
 He studied history and archaeology at Zagreb University.
 He assisted in the cataloguing of the Arabic manuscripts in the Oriental Collection of the Croatian Academy of Sciences and Arts and was a member of the editorial board of the Encyclopaedic Almanac of Islam, the first encyclopaedic work on Islam in Croatian.
 His PhD project examines how Arabic was taught and studied in the Ottoman Balkans from the 16th to the 19th centuries.
 With manuscript data and manuscripts as his major source, his aim is to map the most important philological works in Arabic that were used in teaching institutions (above all, the madrasas) and to reconstruct concrete learning and teaching practices.

 Ezis Issa, a holder of a Bachelor’s degree in Data Engineering from Tishreen University, serves as a research assistant in Bibliotheca Arabica’s manuscript data lab.
 Serving as a research assistant in Bibliotheca Arabica’s manuscript data lab, she channels her interest in computer science and DH technologies, particularly machine-based Arabographic OCR, pattern recognition, and automatic data extraction.
 Besides parsing manuscript catalogues, she works in collaboration with our data editors to train the latest segmentation and recognition models.